Proton Therapy Treatment Rooms

 Walk into any of the SCCA Proton Therapy, A ProCure Center’s three types of treatment rooms and you’ll see an adjustable positioning bed, a proton delivery nozzle—and an array of advanced technology.
 What you won’t see is the bulk of the technology that makes proton therapy possible.
 This includes the cyclotron that accelerates protons to two-thirds the speed of light, and the many massive electromagnets that guide the protons through what’s called a “beam line” to the individual treatment rooms.

 Each of the rooms—the gantry, the inclined beam, and the fixed beam—make use of different devices that can be configured to meet the wide-ranging treatment needs of patients.
 The room where you receive treatment is selected based on your diagnosis and the location of your tumor.

 All four treatment rooms make use of a robotic patient-positioning system to position patients accurately for each treatment.

 SCCA Proton Therapy, A ProCure Center has two inclined-beam treatment rooms.
-The inclined beam is a relatively new technology that can treat approximately 80% of the tumors that traditionally required a gantry.
-This room contains two treatment beams: one positioned horizontally with the beam parallel to the floor, and one at a 60° incline from the horizontal.
+The inclined beam is a relatively new technology that can treat approximately 80 percent of the tumors that traditionally required a gantry.
+This room contains two treatment beams: one positioned horizontally with the beam parallel to the floor, and one at a 60 degree incline from the horizontal.

 The fixed-beam system utilizes a horizontal proton beam that is fixed in place.
 This system can target and treat a significant percentage of tumors.
 Although the actual delivery system doesn’t move, the precision and effectiveness of the therapy is identical to that delivered by the inclined beam and the gantry.